This post may contain affiliate links.

 If you are moving to Australia, welcome!
 We moved to Australia in 2007 from the UK.
-2018 finds us travelling full-time but lockdown saw us holed up in Queensland.
+By 2013 we were travelling full-time but lockdown saw us holed up in Queensland.
 We still own a house there and we’ve just bought a farm or homestead in Australia.
 We want to put more information on our blog for wannabe immigrants and expats, we have lots of useful info to share.
 This is really our first post about the practicalities of moving to Australia.
 You will already find lots of posts about our new life Downunder, particularly the Cairns and Port Douglas area of Queensland.

 Australia is a great place to live, but once you’re over the excitement of arrival (those first weeks are like a holiday, enjoy them), there are a few things to organise so that you can carry on with normal life.